 For any further details please contact the Data Protection Officer.

 We need to keep your personal information to help us make decisions about services provided to you, and to plan future services.
 Everyone who receives a service from the Council will have some type of record.

 Different information is kept, depending on the reason for your contact with us.
 The record is likely to include basic information such as your name, address and date of birth.

 (If you are seeking Social Care records held by the Council, please contact the Access to Files Officer on 0151 934 3405)

-Information is held on paper files and on a secure computer database in the relevant Council Department.
+Information is held on paper files and on secure computer systems in the relevant Council Service.
 Paper files are locked in secure cabinets when not in use, and all computers are password protected.

 Closed paper case files are archived in secure storage rooms, and electronic files are closed down.

 All staff are required to keep information confidential, and only authorised staff can access your information.

 Under the General Data Protection Regulation you have a right to access your records, however there are legal restrictions on some types of information.

 You need to make the request in writing by emailing firstname.lastname@example.org.
 Your request will then be sent to the relevant Service department to deal with.